Amity University-Noida B.Tech Admissions 2026

 This Story also Contains

 To correct mistakes in the JEE Main 2026 form, candidates must access the official JEE Main correction window for session 2 provided by NTA.
-The JEE Main 2026 correction window for session 2 will be conducted from February 27 to 28, 2026, on the official website jeemain.nta.nic.in.
-Only candidates who have completed the JEE Main registration for session 2 will be able to access the form.
+The JEE Main 2026 correction window for session 2 was conducted from February 27 to 28, 2026, on the official website jeemain.nta.nic.in.
+Only candidates who have completed the JEE Main registration for session 2 were allowed to access the form.
 Find below the steps on how to edit the JEE Mains application form after final submission.

-The JEE Main correction window 2026 for session 2 will be activated within the scheduled dates on the official website, jeemain.nta.nic.in.
+The JEE Main correction window 2026 for session 2 was activated within the scheduled dates on the official website, jeemain.nta.nic.in.

 Step 1- Visit the JEE Main 2026 official website and log in using your JEE registration number and password.